ircv3/ircv3-specifications/extensions/account-registration.md

 Clients MUST ignore any value assigned to these keys, and MUST ignore any unknown key.

+Software implementing this work-in-progress specification MUST NOT use the unprefixed `register` or `account-registration` capability names.
+Instead, implementations SHOULD use the `draft/register` capability name to be interoperable with other software implementing a compatible work-in-progress version.

 ### Commands

     REGISTER {<email> | "*"} <password>